10 Intelligent Dog Breeds

 #3: Shetland Sheepdog

 The little Shetland Sheepdog shines in high-level obedience, agility, and interactive dog games.
-These dogs also have a sweet, sensitive temperament that makes them extremely attuned to their pet parents.
+In addition to being one of the most intelligent dog breeds, these dogs also have a sweet, sensitive temperament that makes them extremely attuned to their pet parents.

 #4: Border Collie